Nebraska mayor's doctor husband found dead in home: reports

 Mayor Stothert, a Republican, is running for a third term, the World-Herald reported.

-The news comes a month after the grown daughter of former Omaha, Neb., Mayor Jim Suttle and State Sen. Deb Suttle, was found dead near a remote road in the state.
-Amber Tjaden, 48, went missing Jan.
-27 after her adult daughter filed a missing person’s report, according to the World-Herald.
+The news comes a month after the grown daughter of former Omaha Mayor Jim Suttle and State Sen. Deb Suttle, was found dead near a remote road in the state.
+Amber Tjaden, 48, went missing on Jan.
+27. Her adult daughter soon filed a missing person’s report, according to the World-Herald.
 She was found on Feb.
 6.

 Foul play was not suspected in her death, authorities said.